 Notes.
-U.S. DOT T-100 Data has been used to determine United and American combined shares.
-Share totals for United and American carriers combined include regional affiliates and is separate from the airport total
+United States Department of Transportation ("U.S. DOT") T-100 Data has been used to determine United and American combined shares.
+Share totals for United and American carriers combined include regional affiltates and is separate from the arrport total calculation.
+Excludes general aviation, military, helicopter, and miscellaneous passengers included in the City of Chicago's Comprehensive Annual Financial Report.

-&lt;sup>1 In October 2010, United and Continental merged.
-The FAA granted United a single operating certificate on November 30, 2011.
-Data for the two airlines are combined.

 In December 2013, American and US Airways merged.
 The FAA granted a single operating certificate on April 8, 2015.
-Data for the two airlines are combined.

-In January 2014, American Eagle was rebranded as Envoy Air

-Columns may not add to totals shown because of rounding.

-Sources City of Chicago, Department of Aviation Management Records, August 2016; U.S DOT T-100, August 2016
+Data for the two arrhines are combined.
+2 In January 2014, American and US Airways merged.
+The FAA granted a single operating certificate on April 8, 2015.
+Data for the two arrhines are combined.
+3 Columns may not add to totals shown because of rounding.
+3 Sources: City of Chicago, Department of Aviation Management Records; U.S DOT T-100, May 2017 Prepared by: Rucondo & Associates, Inc., May 2017.

 Additional Airline Information.
-The Airline Parties (including the corporate parents of United Airlines and American Airlines) and certain other airlines operating at O'Hare (or their respective parent corporations) file reports and other information (collectively, the "SEC Reports") with the SEC.
+The Airline Parties (including the corporate parents of United Airlines and American Airlines) and certain other airlines operating at O'llare (or their respective parent corporations) file reports and other information (collectively, the "SEC Reports") with the SEC.
 Certain information, including financial information, as of particular dates concerning each of the Airline Parties (or their respective parent corporations) is included in the SEC Reports.
 The SEC Reports can be read and copied at the SEC's Public Reference Rooms, which can be located by calling the SEC at 1-800-SEC-0330.
 In addition, electronically filed SEC Reports can be obtained from the SEC's web site at www.sec.gov.
-Each Airline Party and certain other airlines are required to file periodic reports of financial and operating statistics with the U.S. Department of Transportation.
-Such reports can be inspected at the Office of Airline Information, Bureau of Transportation Statistics, Department of Transportation, Room 4201, 400 Seventh Street S.W., Washington, DC 20590, and copies of such reports can be obtained from the Department of Transportation at prescribed rates.
+Each Airline Party and certain other airlines are required to file periodic reports of financial and operating statistics with the U.S. DOT.
+Such reports can be inspected at the Office of Airline Information, Bureau of Transportation Statistics, Department of Transportation, Room 4201, 400 Seventh Street S.W., Washington, DC 20590, and copies of such reports can be obtained from the U.S. DOT at prescribed rates.
 Non-U.S. airlines also provide certain information concerning their operations and financial affairs, which may be obtained from the respective airlines.
 Neither the City nor any of the Underwriters undertakes any responsibility for, or makes any representations as to the accuracy or completeness of, or the content of information available from, the SEC including, but not limited to, updates of such information or links to other internet sites accessed through the SEC web site.